ManiMozaffar/omdbapi/README.md

-# Seedtrace's Coding Challenge
+# Coding Challenge
-This repository contains a coding challenge introduced by Seedtrace's company.
+This repository contains a coding challenge introduced.
 The objective of this project is to create a GraphQL API using OMDB's API, following best practices and adhering to the SOLID MVC design pattern.

 ## Table of content